AlibabaCloudDocs/petadata/intl.en-US/User Guide/Manage instances/ Create an instance.md

 -   You can use HybridDB for MySQL without RDS instances.
 -   In order to reduce the performance loss caused by the instability of the Internet, it is recommended to purchase an ECS instance to work with HybridDB for MySQL instances.
 However, you can still access HybridDB for MySQL instances though the Internet.
+-   To create an instance with more nodes or of higher specifications, [contact us](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).

 ## Prerequisites { .section}